 The first thing you need to do is create a page and start adding blocks that meet your needs.
 A good place to start is by using the Hero of the Galaxy and the Media Card blocks found in the Nova Blocks plugin.
 These two alone can help you tell your story to the world.

-To add a new block, all you have to do is click on the ⊕ inserter button inside the editor, scroll to the Nova Blocks section, and select the block you need.
+To add a new block, all you have to do is click on the ⊕ inserter button inside the editor, click the Browse all button, and select the block you need from the Nova Blocks section.

 Don’t stop there.
 Use the other available blocks to create a page that contains the necessary info your visitors might want to know: team members, opening hours, menus, contact information, and so on.